hamzaPixl/hmounir/content/posts/netlify/index.md

 ## Github Integration

-Here comes the integration part to you repository where you pushed your react app before.
-You can link it via the button `New site from Git` after that you just have to follow the steps and connect to you `github account` to graunt acces to it.
+Here comes the integration part to your repository where you pushed yours react app before.
+You can link it via the button `New site from Git` after that you just have to follow the steps and connect to your `Github account` to grant access to it.

 ![New](./newSite.png)

 ## Deployment

-To prepare the deployment you have to setup it on the last step of your github repository integration.
-To run our application we are going to serve the `build` and add the configuration to netlify.
+To prepare the deployment you have to set up it on the last step of your GitHub repository integration.
+To run our application we are going to serve the `build` and add the configuration to Netlify.

 ![Build](./build.png)

-You have of course some `logs`about the deploy to see if everythings runs fine.
+You have of course some `logs` about the deployment to see if everything runs fine.

 ![Deploy](./deploy.png)

 ## Custom domain

-You can chose to add a `custom domain` to your application, you can easily found that on the settings of the website.
+You can choose to add a `custom domain` to your application, you can easily found that on the settings of the website.

 ![Domain](./domain.png)

 ## Live to production

-Here it comes you have an `url` to go with it.
+Here it comes you have an `URL` to go with it.

 ![DoProdmain](./prod.png)